toitware/web-toitdocs/README.md

 This project takes the generated JSON language description and builds the documentation for it.

+This project is a [Create React App](https://create-react-app.dev) project.

 To be able to build/run the project locally, get the `latest.json` from [toitdocs.infra.toit.io](https://toitdocs.infra.toit.io/sdk/latest.json) and put it in `public/sdk/`.

 ## Node version